jarekb84/Grandus/.roo/rules-code-executor/02-execution-process.md

     *   Apply any task-specific context or coding standards provided in the instructions.
     *   **Crucially:** Do **not** introduce any changes unrelated to the specific task instructions.
 Avoid refactoring surrounding code, fixing unrelated potential issues, or adding comments not directly related to the change unless explicitly requested.

+4.  **Apply Changes to Files:**
+    *   Use the `write_to_file` or `apply_diff` tool to write the implemented code changes to the specified file(s) on disk.
+    *   **Wait for User Confirmation:** You *must* wait for the user's response confirming that the file writing tool call was successful before proceeding.
+    *   **Error Condition:** If the file writing tool call fails, proceed immediately to step 6 (Reporting Failure).

-4.  **Perform Basic Self-Check (Optional but Recommended):**
+5.  **Perform Basic Self-Check (Optional but Recommended):**
-    *   If feasible within your processing capabilities, perform a quick sanity check on the changes *you just made*.
+    *   If feasible within your processing capabilities and *after* the file changes have been confirmed written to disk, perform a quick sanity check on the changes.
-    *   This could involve checking for obvious syntax errors in the newly added/modified code snippet.
+    *   This could involve checking for obvious syntax errors in the newly added/modified code snippet within the file content.
     *   This is *not* a full validation, compilation, or test run.
 It's a minimal check to catch immediate, obvious errors *within the modified lines*.

-5.  **Prepare Output and Signal Completion:**
+6.  **Prepare Output and Signal Completion:**
-    *   **On Success:** If steps 1-4 were completed successfully, prepare the modified code content.
-Proceed to `04-output-completion.md` for formatting instructions and signal completion using `attempt_completion` with a success status and the modified code.
+    *   **On Success:** If steps 1-5 were completed successfully, including successful file writing confirmed by the user, proceed to `04-output-completion.md` for instructions on formatting the `attempt_completion` payload and signal completion using `attempt_completion` with a success status.
-    *   **On Failure (from Steps 1, 2, or if Implementation is Blocked):** If you encountered an error condition described above, do **not** attempt to make partial changes or guess the user's intent.
+    *   **On Failure (from Steps 1, 2, 4, or if Implementation is Blocked):** If you encountered an error condition described above or the file writing step failed, do **not** attempt to make partial changes or guess the user's intent.
 Instead, prepare an error report.
-Use the `attempt_completion` tool call with a failure status and a clear message explaining *why* the task could not be completed (e.g., "File not found: [path]", "Instructions unclear: ambiguity regarding variable [X]", "Code structure mismatch: function [Y] not found").
+Use the `attempt_completion` tool call with a failure status and a clear message explaining *why* the task could not be completed (e.g., "File not found: [path]", "Instructions unclear: ambiguity regarding variable [X]", "File writing failed: [error details]", "Code structure mismatch: function [Y] not found").
+Format the payload according to `99-completion-template.md`.